Above: Bangkok China Town or Yaowarat.

 What to eat at Bangkok’s Chinatown?
 That’s a common question even to ourselves sometimes.
 So here it is, a food guide to some of the best dishes to eat in at one of the oldest and most charming residential and commercial areas in Thailand’s capital city.

-For more food guide of Bangkok, read our 49 Best Dishes to Eat in Bangkok.
+For more food guides on Bangkok, read our 26 Best Dishes to Eat in Bangkok

-Best time to go there: Tues – Sun.
 Mondays are usually quiet due to the government’s attempt to regulate Bangkok’s street food.
-Nighttime streetfood begins from 18.00 onwards.
+Nighttime street food begins from 18.00 onwards.

 2. Urai Braised Goose | อุไรห่านพะโล้ – I wrote a full review of this particular restaurant earlier because they keep quite a peculiar time of operation.
 They are very popular that you must be there before 11.00 am or otherwise they would run out.
 And the place is open at 9.45 am.
 For the full story, read here.

 3. Pae Tiang Fish Ball Noodle | แปะเตียงลูกชิ้นปลา – For Chinese clans, fish balls and their varieties are a staple, and they have a particular way to cook the broth and condiments, too.
 Unlike Thai-style noodles, the Chinese counterparts usually do not contain cilantro (only spring onion is used) and no bean sprouts, either.
 Pae Tiang is another old-timer with a specialty in fish balls and home-kneaded egg noodles.
 I prefer a bowl of wide egg noodle (called mee-por) with all sorts of fish balls.
 For the full story of this place (in Thai), read here.